dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 There has long been a need to collect DNS queries and responses on authoritative and recursive name servers for monitoring and analysis.
-This data is used in a number of ways including traffic monitoring, analyzing network attacks and DITL [@ditl].
+This data is used in a number of ways including traffic monitoring, analyzing network attacks and "day in the life" (DITL) [@ditl] analysis.

-A wide variety of tools already exist to facilitate the collection of DNS traffic data.
-DSC [@dsc], packetq [@packetq], dnscap [@dnscap] and dnstap [@dnstap].
+A wide variety of tools already exist that facilitate the collection of DNS traffic data, such as DSC [@dsc], packetq [@packetq], dnscap [@dnscap] and dnstap [@dnstap].
-However, there is no standard exchange format for large DNS packet captures and PCAP [@pcap] or PCAP-NG [@pcapng] are typically used in practice.
-Such file formats can contain much additional information not directly pertinent to DNS traffic analysis which unnecessarily increases the capture file size.
+However, there is no standard exchange format for large DNS packet captures.
+The PCAP [@pcap] or PCAP-NG [@pcapng] formats are typically used in practice for packet captures, but these file formats can contain a great deal of additional information that is not directly pertinent to DNS traffic analysis and thus unnecessarily increases the capture file size.

-There has also been work on using other text based formats to describe DNS packets [@?I-D.daley-dnsxml#00], [@?I-D.hoffman-dns-in-json#09] but these are largely aimed at producing convenient representations of single messages.
+There has also been work on using text based formats to describe DNS packets such as [@?I-D.daley-dnsxml#00], [@?I-D.hoffman-dns-in-json#09], but these are largely aimed at producing convenient representations of single messages.

-Many DNS operators may receive 100's of thousands of queries per second on a single name server instance so a mechanism to minimize the storage size (and therefore upload overhead) of the data collected is highly desirable.
+Many DNS operators may receive hundreds of thousands of queries per second on a single name server instance so a mechanism to minimize the storage size (and therefore upload overhead) of the data collected is highly desirable.

-This documents focusses on the problem of capturing and storing large packet capture files of DNS traffic. with the following goals in mind:
+The format described in this document, C-DNS (Compacted-DNS), focusses on the problem of capturing and storing large packet capture files of DNS traffic. with the following goals in mind:

 * Minimize the file size for storage and transmission
-* Minimizing the overhead of producing the packet capture file and the cost of any further (general purpose) compression of the file to minimise the size
+* Minimizing the overhead of producing the packet capture file and the cost of any further (general purpose) compression of the file

-This document contains
+This document contains:

-* A discussion of the some common use cases in which such DNS data is collected.
-See (#data-collection-use-cases).
+* A discussion of the some common use cases in which such DNS data is collected (#data-collection-use-cases)
-* A discussion of the major design considerations in developing an efficient data representation for collections of DNS messages.
-See (#design-considerations).
+* A discussion of the major design considerations in developing an efficient data representation for collections of DNS messages (#design-considerations)
+* A conceptual overview of the C-DNS format (#conceptual-overview)
+* A description of why CBOR [@!RFC7049] was chosen for this format (#choice-of-cbor)
-* A definition of a CBOR [@!RFC7049] representation of a collection of DNS messages.
+* The definition of the C-DNS format for the collection of DNS messages (#the-cdns-format).
-  This will be referred to as the C-DNS format (Compacted-DNS).
-See (#cdns-cbor-format).
-* Notes on converting C-DNS back to PCAP format.
-See (#cdns-to-pcap).
+* Notes on converting C-DNS data to PCAP format (#cdns-to-pcap)
-* Some high level implementation considerations for applications designed to produce C-DNS, e.g. a query response matching algorithm.
-See (#data-collection).
+* Some high level implementation considerations for applications designed to produce C-DNS (#data-collection)

-# Requirements Terminology
+# Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

+The parts of DNS messages are named as they are in [@!RFC 1035].
+In specific, the DNS message has five sections: Header, Question, Answer, Authority, and Additional.

+Pairs of DNS messages are called a Query and a Response.

 # Data Collection Use Cases

-In an ideal world it would be optimal to collect full packet captures of all packets going in or out of a name server.
+In an ideal world, it would be optimal to collect full packet captures of all packets going in or out of a name server.
 However, there are several design choices or other limitations that are common to many DNS installations and operators.

-* Servers are hosted in a variety of situations
+* DNS ervers are hosted in a variety of situations
- * Operator self hosted servers
+    * Self-hosted servers
     * Third party hosting (including multiple third parties)
     * Third party hardware (including multiple third parties)
 * Data is collected under different conditions
- * On well provisioned servers running in a steady state.
+    * On well-provisioned servers running in a steady state
     * On heavily loaded servers
     * On virtualized servers
- * On servers that are under attack
+    * On servers that are under DoS attack
- * On servers that are unwitting intermediaries in attacks
+    * On servers that are unwitting intermediaries in DoS attacks
 * Traffic can be collected via a variety of mechanisms
     * On the same hardware as the name server itself
- * Using a network tap to listen in from another server
+    * Using a network tap on an adjacent host to listen to DNS traffic
- * Using port mirroring to listen in from another server
+    * Using port mirroring to listen from another host
 * The capabilities of data collection (and upload) networks vary
     * Out-of-band networks with the same capacity as the in-band network
     * Out-of-band networks with less capacity than the in-band network
- * Everything on the in-band network
+    * Everything being on the in-band network

-Clearly, there is a wide range of use cases from very limited data collection environments (third party hardware, servers that are under attack, packet capture on the name server itself and no out-of-band network) to 'limitless' environments (self hosted, well provisioned servers, using a network tap or port mirroring with an out-of-band networks with the same capacity as the in-band network).
+Thus, there is a wide range of use cases from very limited data collection environments (third party hardware, servers that are under attack, packet capture on the name server itself and no out-of-band network) to "limitless" environments (self hosted, well provisioned servers, using a network tap or port mirroring with an out-of-band networks with the same capacity as the in-band network).
-In the former, it is unfeasible to reliably collect full PCAPS especially if the server is under attack.
-In the latter case, collection of full PCAPs may be reasonable.
+In the former, it is infeasible to reliably collect full packet captures, especially if the server is under attack.
+In the latter case, collection of full packet captures may be reasonable.

-As a result of these restrictions the data format discussed below was designed with the most limited use case in mind such that
+As a result of these restrictions, the C-DNS data format was designed with the most limited use case in mind such that:

-* Data collection will occur on the same hardware as the name server itself.
+* data collection will occur on the same hardware as the name server itself
-* Collected data will be stored on the same hardware as the name server itself, at least temporarily.
+* collected data will be stored on the same hardware as the name server itself, at least temporarily
-* Collected data being returned to some central analysis system will use the same network interface as the DNS queries and responses.
+* collected data being returned to some central analysis system will use the same network interface as the DNS queries and responses
-* There are multiple third party servers involved.
+* there can be multiple third party servers involved

-and therefore minimal storage size of the capture files is a major factor.
+Because of thes considerations, a major factor in the design of the format is minimal storage size of the capture files.

-Another consideration for any application that records DNS traffic is that the running of the name server software and the transmission of DNS queries and responses is the most important job of a name server.
+Another significant consideration for any application that records DNS traffic is that the running of the name server software and the transmission of DNS queries and responses are the most important jobs of a name server; capturing data is not.
-Any data collection system co-located with the name server will need to be intelligent enough to carefully manage its CPU, disk, memory and network utilization.
-Hence this use case benefits from a format that has a relatively low overhead to produce and minimizes the requirement for further potentially costly compression.
+Any data collection system co-located with the name server needs to be intelligent enough to carefully manage its CPU, disk, memory and network utilization.
+This leads to designing a format that requires a relatively low overhead to produce and minimizes the requirement for further potentially costly compression.

 However, it was also essential that interoperability with less restricted infrastructure was maintained.
-In particular it is highly desirable that the resulting collection format should facilitate the re-creation of common formats (such as PCAPs) that are as close to the original as is realistic given the restrictions above.
+In particular, it is highly desirable that the collection format should facilitate the re-creation of common formats (such as PCAP) that are as close to the original as is realistic given the restrictions above.